Cloud deployment overview

 Microsoft will run periodic tests on the Microsoft-managed environments validating that the environments are sufficiently restricted.
 Microsoft reserves the right to and will remove any IP Address safe list rules that violate the above guidelines, immediately without providing notice.

-By default, Remote Desktop is enabled for all environments that are not managed by Microsoft.
+By default, Remote Desktop is enabled for all environments that aren't managed by Microsoft.
 We recommend that customers restrict access to any environments that belong to their subscriptions.
 This can be done by configuring Network Security Group rules on the environments directly in Azure Portal.

 Windows Remoting (WinRM)

 Windows Remoting (WinRM) is disabled on all environments.
-Although you can enable WinRM on environments that belong to your subscriptions through Azure Portal, we strongly recommend that you do not do this.
+Although you can enable WinRM on environments that belong to your subscriptions through Azure Portal, we strongly recommend that you don't do this.

 Exceptions to enable WinRM will not be granted for any Microsoft-managed environments.

 The guaranteed uptime for finance and operations apps is 99.9%.
 Planned downtime occurs once a month and lasts no longer than eight hours.
-Because the work completed during the downtime doesn't always take eight hours, we will always communicate the estimated amount of time that your environments will be down.
-For more information, see Get support for finance and operations apps or Lifecycle Services (LCS).
+Because the work completed during the downtime doesn't always take eight hours, we'll always communicate the estimated amount of time that your environments will be down.
+For more information, see Get support for finance and operations apps or Lifecycle Services.

 To ensure service availability, all production environments are protected by using default Azure high availability (HA) features.
 HA functionality provides ways to avoid downtime caused by the failure of a single node within a datacenter, and DR features protect against outages broadly impacting an entire datacenter.
 Azure availability sets are used to prevent single-point-of-failure events.
 For more information about Azure availability sets, see Use availability zones to protect from datacenter level failures.
 High availability for databases is supported through Azure SQL.
 For more information, see Overview of business continuity with Azure SQL Database.